Fauna of California

 Coyotes live in every habitat in California, from the arid deserts in the south to foggy coastal regions in the north.

 The fauna of the U.S. state of California may be the most diverse in the United States.
 Of the lower 48 contiguous states, California has the greatest diversity in climate, terrain, and geology.
 The state's six life zones are the lower Sonoran (desert); upper Sonoran (foothill regions and some coastal lands); transition (coastal areas and moist northeastern counties); and the Canadian, Hudsonian, and Arctic zones, comprising California's highest elevations.
 California's diverse geography gives rise to dozens of ecosystems, each of which has its own native plants and animals.
 California is a huge state, the third largest in the U.S., and ranges broadly in habitats.

 Earth scientists typically divide California into eleven distinct geomorphic provinces with clearly defined boundaries.
 They are, from north to south, the Klamath Mountains, the Cascade Range, the Modoc Plateau, the Basin and Range, the Coast Ranges, the Central Valley, the Sierra Nevada, the Transverse Ranges, the Mojave Desert, the Peninsular Ranges, and the Colorado Desert.
 Here, the Los Angeles Basin, the Channel Islands, and the Pacific Ocean are treated as distinct regions.

 Common animals that live throughout all the state include raccoons, weasels, otters, beavers, hawks, lizards, owls, coyotes, skunks, snakes, cougars, black bears, deer, squirrels, and whales.
 As of 2024, there are 687 bird species listed by the California Birds Records Committee, 16 of which are introduced, not native to the state.
 The California quail, the official state bird, breeds mainly in shrubby areas and open woodland.
 Another bird which winters in California is the American white pelican which is a large seabird, with a wingspan reaching up to 280 cm.

-Venomous spiders in California include Arizona recluse, Baja recluse, Chilean recluse, desert recluse, Martha's recluse, Russell's recluse, brown widow, and western black widow.
+Venomous spiders in California include Arizona recluse, Chilean recluse, desert recluse, brown widow, and western black widow.